osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 ### Mixins

-The principle of mixins is similar to the segregated bundles described above, but the WebServer does not ensure content segregation.
+The principle of mixins is similar to the segregated content described above, but the WebServer does not ensure content segregation.
 This means that instead of serving a self-contained application from a single bundle, it is possible to mix content from different bundles together in a composed application.
 As above, the static files are shipped in the `/static` directory, but this time,